MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/sconfig-on-ws2022.md

 Selecting the Date and time option will open the Date and time Control panel applet.
 You can use this applet to set the date and time and to modify the time zone settings.

-## Configure telemetry settings
+## Configure Operating system diagnostic data (telemetry)

-This option lets you configure whether anonymized telemetry is forwarded to Microsoft.
+This option lets you configure whether anonymized diagnostic data is forwarded to Microsoft.

 1. From the *SConfig* main menu, type `10` and press `Enter` to enter the Telemetry settings menu.
-1. To change the telemetry setting, type `Y` for Yes or `N` for No and press `Enter`.
+1. To change the diagnostic data setting, type `Y` for Yes or `N` for No and press `Enter`.
-1. If you choose to change the telemetry settings, you can choose one of the available options.
+1. If you want to change the diagnostic data settings, you can choose one of the available options.

-To understand more about telemetry settings, see [Telemetry Options](https://go.microsoft.com/fwlink/?LinkID-811315).
+> [!NOTE]
+> Windows Server and Azure Stack HCI have different default configuration regarding to diagnostic data.
+For information specific to Windows Server, see [Configure Windows diagnostic data in your organization](/windows/privacy/configure-windows-diagnostic-data-in-your-organization#diagnostic-data-settings).
+For Azure Stack HCI, see [Azure Stack HCI data collection](/azure-stack/hci/concepts/data-collection).
+Please note that you cannot configure the latter in *SConfig.* To learn more about Microsoft approach to privacy, see [Privacy at Microsoft](https://go.microsoft.com/fwlink/?LinkID=811315).

-## Configure Windows activation settings
+## Windows activation

 This option lets you display current license and activation status, install a product key, and activate Windows Server.